jschnab/systems_design/key-value-store/README.md

 is updated.
 When a key is deleted, its value is set to null (tombstone) and it is skipped when the memtable is written to disk.

+## Master table

+The master table is made of a memtable, SST, and WAL that store information about database namespaces:

+* name of namespaces (i.e. tables)
+* file path to SST segments (each segment is in a separate file)
+* file path to write-ahead log of each SST

+Each namespace has several records (i.e. memtable nodes):

+* Record with the key <namespace>-sst to store the SST paths (string of null-separated file paths).
+* Record with the key <namespace>-wal to store the path of the WAL.

+The files for each namespace are stored in a folder that bears the name of the namespace.

+## Application startup

+A user creates a database object by passing the name of a database file path.
+This database base is effectively as "master namespace".
+The master SST is made of only one segment, stored in a file that bears the name of the database.
+The master WAL is stored in a file that bears the name of the database suffixed with "-wal".

+If the master WAL is not empty upon startup, a memtable is built from the WAL and merged with the master SST before being immediately saved to disk.
+Then, the WAL is truncated.
+The master memtable is usually kep in memory, unless it is larger than a pre-determined size, in which case only the master table index is kept in memory.

+The database object allows performing the following actions:

+* Create a namespace.
+* Use a namespace (required to perform queries).
+* Query a namespace.
+* Delete a namespace.

+To allow these actions, the database object contains:

+* A memtable of the master table.
+* An index of the master table.
+* A file pointer to the master WAL.
+* A memtable of the currently used namespace.
+* An index of the first SST of the currently used namespace.
+* A list of SST segments of the currently used namespace.
+* A file pointer to the currently used namespace WAL.

 ## Data flow

 ### Write request